aws-samples/sample-genai-connector-patterns/qbusiness-slack-sam/README.md

 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 * [Enable AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/get-set-up-for-idc.html)
 * [Create Users in AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html).
 Note down the Instance ARN by going to the AWS IAM Identity Center console --> Settings --> Instance ARN.
-You will require it when deploying the stack
+You will require it when deploying the stack.
-* [Set Up Slack and retrieve token](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/slack-credentials.html) that you want to be indexed.
-If you already have a Slack app created with data that you want to crawl, you can skip this step and retrieve Slack Bot User OAuth token or Slack User OAuth token.
+* [Set Up Slack to retrieve Team ID and token](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/slack-credentials.html) that you want to be indexed.
+If you already have a Slack app created with data that you want to crawl, you can skip this step and retrieve the team ID and Slack Bot User OAuth token or Slack User OAuth token.
 * [Store Slack Token in Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html).
 Note the ARN of the Slack Secret.

 ## Deployment Instructions
 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository: